DSchalla/cakephp-controllerinfo/README.md

 Install the Plugin as Regular and then call:

-bin/cake Schalla/ControllerInfo.Cache
+bin/cake ControllerInfo.Cache

 This will gather information about all Controller in your src/ and plugin directories.

-After that you can access the table Schalla/ControllerInfo.Data to receive Controller Information.
+After that you can access the table ControllerInfo.Data to receive Controller Information.
 Methods and Properties have to be unserialized before using the data.

 ## Installation